KCHBR- Kings Canyon High Basin Route, 2018. 22 days, 186 miles, 58,000’ ascent.

 Navigation and travel is much more straightforward in the Ionian Basin than I anticipated from the maps.

 I had hoped to climb Black Giant Mountain along the way, but the clouds persuade me instead to descend as quickly as possible to the nearby JMT and keep descending to lower elevations.
 A brutal storm rolls in and is a bit terrifying.
 I really, really don’t like lightning.
 In the picture above you can make out the stone Muir Hut at the stop of the hill.
-It is ironic that the hut was placed there to assist hikers in storms because the area is so remote, but taking refuge there has resulted in a few lightning deaths.
+It is ironic that the hut was placed there to assist hikers in storms because the area is so exposed and remote, but taking refuge there has resulted in a few lightning deaths.

 The next morning I reach South Lake by 4 PM and am lucky to arrange a shuttle to retrieve my car from where I started.
 My new Inreach Mini tracking device has a basic messaging ability that is invaluable for making shuttle arrangements.